-Sexually transmitted diseases (STDs), or sexually transmitted infections (STIs), are generally acquired by sexual contact.
-The organisms that cause sexually transmitted diseases may pass from person to person in blood, semen, or vaginal and other bodily fluids.
+Sexually transmitted diseases (STDs) are caused by sexually transmitted infections (STIs).
+They are spread mainly by sexual contact.
+STIs are caused by bacteria, viruses or parasites.
+A sexually transmitted infection may pass from person to person in blood, semen, or vaginal and other bodily fluids.

-Sexually transmitted infections (STIs) can have a range of signs and symptoms, including no symptoms.
-That's why they may go unnoticed until complications occur or a partner is diagnosed.
-Signs and symptoms that might indicate an STI include:
+STDs can have a range of symptoms, including no symptoms.
+That's why sexually transmitted infections may go unnoticed until a person has complications or a partner is diagnosed.

 When to see a doctor

 - You are sexually active and may have been exposed to a sexually transmitted infection.

 - You have symptoms of a sexually transmitted infection.

 Make an appointment with a health care professional:

 - When you're considering becoming sexually active or by age 21, whichever comes first.